-Module Enhancement and Student Feedback Report - view information to support the module enhancement process including registration and de-registration counts, grade distribution and student feedback;

-Student FTEs - provides information on FTEs for taught and research students;

-Registrations to Majors - information on student registrations to programmes and majors to assist in enrolment planning;

-Online Applications - information on applications made via the online applications system;

-Student Recruitment Reporting - this item contains reports relating to CAO Applications to UCD including application and conversion trends, entry points and current year information;
+- Module Enhancement and Student Feedback Report information to support the module enhancement process including registration and de-registration counts, grade distribution and student feedback; - Student FTEs information on FTEs for taught and research students; - Registrations to Majors information on student registrations to programmes and majors to assist in enrolment planning; - Online Applications information on applications made via the online applications system; - Student Recruitment Reporting reports relating to CAO Applications to UCD including application and conversion trends, entry points and current year information; - Access and Lifelong Learning Students information on students registered with UCD Access Centre and Adult Education

-Access and Lifelong Learning Students - information on students registered with UCD Access Centre and Adult Education Centre and Part-Time Undergraduate students;
+Centre and Part-Time Undergraduate students;

-HR Staff Management Report - this report provides details of staff associated with your unit;

-Research Information - provides information on school research projects, including financial status, staff and publications;

-Retention and progression rates - can be obtained directly from the Director of Institutional Research.
+- HR Staff Management Report report providing details of staff associated with each unit; - Research Information information on school research projects, including financial status, staff and publications; - Retention and progression rates can be obtained directly from the Director of Institutional Research.

-The UCD Research Performance and Reporting Team also provides Heads of Schools and their nominees with access to a Research Statement Report, which provides a view of research activity at University, College, School and Institute level, showing information and metrics on research funding, staff and publications, using a combination of the university business systems and Bibliometrics data.
+The UCD Research Analytics and Reporting Team also provides Heads of Schools and their nominees with access to a Research Statement Report, which provides a view of research activity at University, College, School and Institute level, showing information and metrics on research funding, staff and publications, using a combination of the university business systems and Bibliometrics data.
 The report is available from the Research tab in InfoHub (the University's internal reporting system which is available through UCD Connect (UCD username and password required) and provides information such as:

-Research Funding - proposals and awards (volume, value and % overhead for the past five years), active grants (current volume, value, average duration);

-Research Publications - RMS profiles (volume for the past five years), Thomson Reuters' InCites (volume, impact, % cited, % with collaborators for the past five years);

-Research Metrics - Total Full Time Equivalent (FTE), Academic FTE, % Research Active Academics, Financial Trajectory Indicator (average award value less average expenditure over three years).
+- Research Funding proposals and awards (volume, value and % overhead for the past five years), active grants (current volume, value, average duration); - Research Publications RMS profiles (volume for the past five years), Thomson Reuters' InCites (volume, impact, % cited, % with collaborators for the past five years); - Research Metrics Total Full Time Equivalent (FTE), Academic FTE, % Research Active Academics, Financial Trajectory Indicator (average award value less average expenditure over three years).